 - EatFresh.org Mini Course—Free online nutrition education course to boost participants’ nutrition, cooking, and healthy living knowledge.
 Each self-paced topic takes 5-10 minutes to complete.

 - Getting Started Guide—Print-ready guide to help implementers get participants using the EatFresh.org Mini Course.

-- Promotional Flyers—Print-ready and editable (Microsoft Word) promotional flyers to ignite interest in using the EatFresh.org Mini Course; English/Spanish.
+- Promotional Flyers—Print-ready and editable (Google Drive) promotional flyers to ignite interest in using the EatFresh.org Mini Course; English/Spanish.
 Choose File > Make a Copy to copy into your own Google Drive and make edits.